ZeyuL01/BIT/docs/Examples/Examples3.rst

     }
   }

-Then we will have the ``*.bed`` files for each sgRNA target.
+After processing, we obtain ``*.bed`` files for each sgRNA target.

 .. image:: ../images/Examples/K562/Pic1.png

-We next apply each state-of-the-art methods to the generated ``*.bed`` files and generate the outputs from each method.
-The steps of applying each method can refer to following:
+Next, we apply state-of-the-art methods to analyze the generated ``*.bed`` files and extract outputs from each method.
+The following tools are used:

 `BART2 <https://github.com/zanglab/bart2?tab=readme-ov-file>`_
 `HOMER <http://homer.ucsd.edu/homer/ngs/peakMotifs.html>`_